thanhdatpd/android_device_meizu_bicot/README.md

 Sometime im happy, sometime im sad_ly. just another day come,

 Update timeline:
+- 30/7/2019: Its me, until now, it can booting and, hhmm, loop in bootanimation :(. have something wrong in WindowManagerGlobal.java. i tring to fix it. hope everything will be okey. ^^/

 - 23/7/2019 few min pass: add this timeline first time, will push now. bye :)